-Some time ago, Cisco has implemented NetFlow 9 for its popular ASA 5500 security and firewall appliances.
-But this implementation of NetFlow is quite different from what other Cisco devices provide.
-It is called "Netflow Security Event Logging" (NSEL) and was originally introduced on the Cisco ASA 5580.
-Now, with the latest firmware (ASA 8.2.x or later), it is now extended to other Cisco ASA models.
+Some time ago, Cisco implemented NetFlow v9 for its popular ASA 5500 security and firewall appliances.
+This implementation of NetFlow is quite different from what other Cisco devices provide.
+It is called Netflow Security Event Logging (NSEL) and was originally introduced on the Cisco ASA 5580.
+Now, with the latest firmware (ASA 8.2.x or later), it has also been extended to other Cisco ASA models.

 "[...]
 NetFlow on the ASA does not provide the ability to see this data in realtime.
 The data can be collected after the flow has been terminated and analyzed but we do not support real time viewing of the NetFlow records. [...]
 The total bytes transferred can only be seen after the flow is torn down. [...]
 Lastly, all flows on the ASA are bidirectional.
 All counters for a flow will increase for traffic flowing from A->B or B->A. [...]
 NetFlow has a significant performance impact."

 Step 1: Configure the ASA